n3xus6/multilayer-perceptron/README.md

 ![learning_rate](./readme_files/9.png)

-Note that the logistic activation function is used here as an example.
-If tanh was selected as the sigmoid function, then the derivative of tanh must be used instead.

 ## Hyperparameters

-So now we know how a multilayer perceptron works.
-But there are also some parameters we have to define from outside:
+So we know how a multilayer perceptron works, now.
+But there are also some parameters that we have to specify from outside, that are not part of the learning process:
 - number of layers
-- number of nodes of the hidden layers
+- number of nodes on the hidden layers
 - learning rate
 - activation function
+- weight (bias) initialization
+- batch size
 - epoch count

 ... and more.

-There are some methods that may help to select the hyperparameters but it also involves experimenting with a smaller training and validation set.
+There are some methods that help to select good hyperparameters but it also involves experimenting with a smaller training and validation set.

 ## Implementation